darkanita/MLOps_wsPycon2023/README.md

 Now that we know what MLOps is, let's see how we can implement MLOps in our Machine Learning project.

 # Tools for MLOps

-> Check this amazing site [mlops.toys](https://mlops.toys/) where you can know more about the different MLOps tools.

-> Check this amazing resource too [MLOps in Azure Machine Learning](https://github.com/Azure/mlops-v2)

 ## MLFlow